nx-lr/protea/readme.md

 # Trinity

-> The language of the future.
+> The programming language for the future.

 ![](./banner.png)